Liftof/Liftof/README.md

 Hello there,

-I'm @Liftof.
-It's like "Lift off" but in a single word and with a single "f".
+So I'm a business school student, specializing in strategy consulting services, that always had a strong interest in technology.

-Mostly using github to develop www.jetevois.fr.
-Working on big data.
+I'm now spending my free time playing with big data by building www.jetevois.fr.